ucd-library/fin/services/fin/workflow/README.md

  - `gcsBucket`: Bucket to store final products.
 This is not enforced by the Fin Workflow, but will be passed as a parameter to the workflow.
  - `gcsSubpath`: subpath to store data in the GCS bucket.
 Workflows should store data in GCS at gs://`gcsBucket`/`finPath`/`gcsSubpath`.
 This is not enfored by the Fin Workflow, but will be passed as a parameter to the workflow.
- - `tmpGcsBucket`: When a Fin Workflow starts, a uuid `workflowId` will be generated and the container/binary at the specified path will be uploaded to gs://`tmpGcsBucket`/`workflowId`/`containerName`.
+ - `tmpGcsBucket`: When a Fin Workflow starts, a uuid `finWorkflowId` will be generated and the container/binary at the specified path will be uploaded to gs://`tmpGcsBucket`/`finWorkflowId`/`containerName`.
 This path will be deleted in GCS after the worflow completes.
  - `data`: Additional parameters to send to the GC Workflow.
 Note, `{{MY_VAR}}` syntax can be used to insert environment variables.

-The `data` parameter will automatically have `gcsBucket`, `gcsSubpath`,`tmpGcsBucket` and `workflowId` added to it.
+The `data` parameter will automatically have `gcsBucket`, `gcsSubpath`,`tmpGcsBucket` and `finWorkflowId` added to it.
 Additionally, `finPath` and `finHost` will be added to the run parameters.

 # Fin GC Workflow Definitions

-All workflow definitions stored in `/finio/gc-workflows/[worfklow-name].yaml` will added to GC on start.
+All workflow definitions stored in `/fin/workflows/gc/[worfklow-name].yaml` will added to GC on start.